Accelerated Gradient-free Neural Network Training by Multi-convex Alternating Optimization: Experiments

 \section{Experiments}

-In this section, the dlADMM algorithm is evaluated by several benchmark datasets.
-Effectiveness, efficiency and convergence properties of dlADMM are compared with state-of-the-art methods.
-All experiments were conducted on 64-bit Ubuntu16.04 LTS with Intel(R) Xeon processor and GTX1080Ti GPU.
+In this section, we evaluate the proposed mDLAM algorithm on four benchmark datasets.
+Convergence and efficiency are demonstrated.
+The performance of the proposed mDLAM algorithm is compared with several state-of-the-art optimizers.
+All experiments were conducted on a 64-bit machine with Intel(R) Xeon(R) Silver 4110 CPU and 64GB RAM.